viverae/kitchen-cabinet/README.md

 Inspiration for this gem was taken from [meez](https://github.com/paulczar/meez).
 It creates an opinionated cookbook complete with testing suites.

-Once `cabinet` has finished running, you will have a new cookbook complete with an initialized git repo, chefspec, serverspec, strainer, test-kitchen, guard (with notifications via inotify/fsevent/terminal-notifier), rubocop, foodcritic, berkshelf, and stove.
+Once `cabinet` has finished running, you will have a new cookbook complete with an initialized git repo, chefspec, serverspec, test-kitchen, guard (with notifications via inotify/fsevent/terminal-notifier), rubocop, foodcritic, berkshelf, and stove.

 It will automatically create a Gemfile for you with different groups set up for development, testing, etc: